piccolo-orm/piccolo/docs/src/index.rst

    piccolo asgi new

-FastAPI, Starlette, BlackSheep, and Xpresso are currently supported, with more coming soon.
+FastAPI, Starlette, BlackSheep, and Litestar are currently supported, with more coming soon.

 -------------------------------------------------------------------------------